What is SSL Certificate and why is it a must-have for every website

 When should I use an SSL certificate?

-The following situations require SSL certificate on a website.
+The following situations require an SSL certificate on a website.

-- To secure online transaction done using a credit card.
+- To secure online transactions done using a credit card.

 - To secure login information and other sensitive data filled by the users.